 IAI: With more than 35 years' experience in developing combat-proven loitering munitions systems, IAI offers a wide range of these systems.
 Our solutions are uniquely capable of searching, identifying and neutralising targets effectively and with precision.
-Employing various guidance systems and capabilities, IAI's loitering on to give it the cutting edge and how useful would these be in the Indian context?
+Employing various guidance systems and capabilities, IAI's loitering systems provide solutions for a wide array of battle scenarios.
+In this category IAI offers the following systems: